radiodee1/ascii-corpus/OVERVIEW.md

 [,,,,,,,,O,,,,,O,,,,,O,,,O,,,O]
 ### Output:
 ```
 In this example you would expect the model to answer '5'.
 No prompt that I tried today gave the right answer.
 I tried prompts for integers 0 through 9.
+I also tried lowering the temperature, but that did not help.